 Skim read to begin with and don’t get bogged down in detail

-A useful resource for the Tarawera eruption.
+This is a useful resource on the Tarawera eruption

 The Okataina Volcanic Complex